-Examples of graph configuratoions
+Examples of graph configurations

 AVAILABILITY

-Identity graph linking rules is currently in beta.
-Contact your Adobe account team for information on the participation criteria.
-The feature and documentation are subject to change.
+Identity graph linking rules is currently in Limited Availability.
+Contact your Adobe account team for information on how to access the feature in development sandboxes.

 NOTE